nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_fast_start.md

 ```

 #### Fast playback start support in v4.22
-If enabled, fast start mode will be applied in all cases where the player is transitioning from `paused` state to `playing` state including:
+If enabled, fast start mode will be applied in all cases when the player is transitioning from `paused` state to `playing` state including:
 - Playback start via player UI controls
 - API calls to player.setup() with autoplay enabled
 - API calls to player.play() if the player is in `paused` state